Best Internet Discounts for Veterans & Military Families 2026

 Ready to find the best deal?

-Enter your ZIP code below the FAQs to explore top internet providers in your area, which discount programs are available, and to get personalized recommendations based on your eligibility.
+Enter your ZIP code to explore top internet providers in your area, which discount programs are available, and to get personalized recommendations based on your eligibility.

-FAQ: Internet Deals for Veterans & Active-Duty Military
+Internet Deals for Veterans & Active-Duty Military FAQs

 Yes, in some cases.
 Programs like Xfinity Internet Essentials or Optimum Advantage may allow you to use both military-related eligibility (such as VA Pension) and low-income status to qualify.
 However, federal programs like Lifeline can only be applied to either phone or internet service, not both, and only to one provider per household.
 Check with your internet provider before making any purchases.